cg-tuwien/multistream/doc/Scenes.md

 ### Video
 In the Video scene a video or video playlist as specified in the `data.json` is played.
-A video program point can either be specified as a single video:
+A video program point can be specified as a single video:
 ```json
 {
   "session": {